SdanJ/COVID-19-Competition/README.md

 # COVID-19-Competition

 <h1>Team Jieqiao Luo, Yifan Zhu, Shengdan Jin and Leilin Wang</h1>

+<h3><b><i>1.
+The focus of this data visualization topic is comparison, why are some countries experiencing this pandemic so differently than others?</i></b></h3>

+For the disease itself, the number of confirmed cases and death cases for different countries vary.
+This is partly because of the quantity, frequency and effectiveness difference of the government methods in difference countries.
+For example, the implementation of government measures for India is not efficient to control the Covid-19.
+Sri Lanka announced government’s measures frequently and largely and has an efficient implementation for government’s measures.
+The question also concerning the reaction speed of government (whether increase methods if more confirmed cases domestically) towards the situation also vary.
+For example, Brazil government announced quite a lot methods in April.
+But it failed to implement and announce more effective methods to deal with the increasing rate of confirmed cases in the country.
+Other factors contributing to the difference includes the socio-economic status index, po.
+For a country with a high index like Sri Lanka, higher education level and salary, and their occupations distribution have a negative correlation with the confirmed cases.

+Countries also suffer from Covid-19 in economy differently.
+The economy of India and Brazil suffers from covid-19 severely.
+Indonesia and Sri Lanka also suffers a decreasing in GDP.
+The pandemic slows down the GDP increasing in Bangladesh and Egypt.
+Governments also published several methods to motivate the economy recovery.
+Although there is no direct evidence to indicate the economy has been recovered or the decreasing rate has been alleviated.
+But more working places have been opened and families are with less income support may imply that the situation is getting better.

 <h3><b><i>2.
 Have the responses to the pandemic been different between or within these five countries?
 How?
 What were the results of these responses?</i></b></h3>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://sdanj.github.io/Confirm_cases/" height="650" width="90%"></iframe>